perpetualintelligence/docs/docfx_project/articles/pi-cli/services.md

 ### AddCli

-Adds the core services to the DI service collection. @PerpetualIntelligence.Cli.Extensions.IServiceCollectionExtensions provide extension methods that return a @PerpetualIntelligence.Cli.Integration.ICliBuilder object which in turn provides extension methods to add `pi-cli` specific services to the host application.
+Adds the core services to the DI service collection. @PerpetualIntelligence.Terminal.Extensions.IServiceCollectionExtensions provide extension methods that return a @PerpetualIntelligence.Terminal.Integration.ICliBuilder object which in turn provides extension methods to add `terminal` specific services to the host application.

 ```
 public static ICliBuilder AddCli(this IServiceCollection services)